anglyan/unitcell/README.md

-# About unitcell
+# unitcell

+Utility package to work and operate on periodic lattices and crystal structures

+## About

-unitcell is a utility package to work and operate on periodic lattices and crystal structures.
-It was developed in 2008 by Angel Yanguas-Gil as a helper tool for his research, and it is not intended to be a full-fledged crystallographic package.
+`unitcell` is a utility package to work and operate on periodic lattices and crystal structures.
+It was developed in 2008 by Angel Yanguas-Gil as a helper tool, and it has been recently updated to work with Python 3.0 and higher.

+`unitcell` it is not intended to be a full-fledged crystallographic package.
 For instance, it does not support CIF files.
-Its main purpose is to iterate through sites in a crystal, for instance to get lists of coordinates.
+Its main purpose is to generate and operate in arbitrary lattice, to carry out common tasks such as:

+- Create periodic lattices and export them as XYZ files for visualization.
+- Customize the visible points to visualize features such as steps or vacancies.
+- Compute pair distribution functions for each site and extract neightbor lists.
+- Compute crystallographic directions and crystal plane orientations.
+- Generate graph structures for kinetic Monte Carlo simulations.

+## Status

+`unitcell` is still in development and in process of being updated after a few years in a drawer.

-unitcell is licensed through the BSD licence.
+`unitcell` is licensed through the BSD licence.